Dark Web Marketplaces and COVID-19: before the vaccine: Data and methods

 \subsection{Dark web marketplaces}

 The listings used for our study were obtained by web crawling DWMs.
 Web crawling consists of extracting data from websites and is performed by specialized software.
 Web crawling DWMs is a challenging task because crawlers must bypass several protective layers.
-Most of the DWMs require authentication and some even require a direct invitation from a current member.
-Strong CAPTCHAs~\cite{ball2019data} are implemented to avoid otherwise easy and automated access to the online marketplace.
+Most DWMs require authentication and some even require a direct invitation from a current member.
+Additionally, strong CAPTCHAs~\cite{ball2019data} are implemented to avoid otherwise easy and automated access to the online DWM.
 Several research groups tried to overcome these challenges.
-For instance, the HTTrack software was used in~\cite{christin2013traveling}; a combination of \textit{PHP}, the \textit{cURL} library, and \textit{MySQL} was proposed in~\cite{baravalle2016mining}; the python library \textit{scrapy} was adopted in~\cite{celestini2017tor}; and an automated methodology using the \textit{AppleScript} language was utilized in~\cite{hayes2018framework}.
-There are currently very few open source tools available~\cite{decary2013datacrypto, ball2019data}, often leaving companies and federal agencies to rely on commercial software~\cite{xbyte}.
-Downloading content from DWMs remains a challenging task, which becomes even harder when the objective of the research study requires monitoring multiple marketplaces for a prolonged period of time.
+Some examples are, HTTrack software used in~\cite{christin2013traveling}, a combination of \textit{PHP}, the \textit{curl} library, and \textit{MySQL} was proposed in~\cite{baravalle2016mining}, the Python library \textit{scrapy} adopted in~\cite{celestini2017tor}, and an automated methodology using the \textit{AppleScript} language utilized in~\cite{hayes2018framework}.
+There are currently very few open source tools available~\cite{decary2013datacrypto, ball2019data} for crawling DWMs, which often leaves companies and federal agencies to rely on commercial software~\cite{xbyte}.
+Downloading content from DWMs remains a challenging task, and the objective becomes even harder when the research study requires monitoring multiple DWMs for an extended period of time.